-The survival of cancer patients relative to that of the general population, assuming cancer was the only cause of death.
+The survival of cancer patients relative to that of the general population.
 It is the ratio of observed survival in a group of cancer patients relative to the expected survival of a similar group of people in the general public, matched by age and sex in Alberta.